bufbuild/terraform-modules-bufstream/README.md

 Bufstream service account can assume to access the bucket using EKS Pod Identity.

 If Postgres is selected for the metadata storage, an RDS instance and a Secrets Manager secret for the Postgres user password are also created.
+If Aurora is selected for the metadata storage, an AWS Aurora cluster and a Secrets Manager secret for the Postgres user password are also created.

+If using Aurora, be aware that it attempts to use a single AZ for provisioned instances.
+Most regions follow the convention of `us-east-1` -> `us-east-1a` for region -> az.
+This will default to the first available AZ from the region variable.

+Aurora additionally uses the `postgres_username`, `postgres_version` and `postgres_db_name` variables that Postgres uses, which are not required to be set.

 Required variables in `tfvars`: